albee/smallsat-sim/README.md

 If you are not using an `arm64` base, make sure to change the `platform`. \
 Save built image as .tar: `docker save -o smallsat.tar smallsat:latest`\
 Run docker container: `docker run -it --rm -v .:/code smallsat:latest`

+To use GPU accelerated containers, you must have a CUDA version of 12.1 or above installed.

 ### Running Docker
 Build the docker